hezamu/github-release-watcher/README.md

 sbt> ~fastOptJS
 ```

-You also need to serve the project directory over HTTP to access it with your browser.
+You need to serve the project directory over HTTP to access it with your browser.
 Eg. with Python:
 ```
 $ python -c "import BaseHTTPServer as bhs, SimpleHTTPServer as shs; bhs.HTTPServer((\"127.0.0.1\", 8888), shs.SimpleHTTPRequestHandler).serve_forever()"
 ```